dreamengine/DECategories/README.md

 ## What It Does

 `DECategories` is a collection of useful categories for the modern iOS developer.
 These categories make the creation process easier and faster by providing a multitude of conveniences.
+They are also divided into cocoapods subspecs for individual use.

 ## How It Works